GadgetSeed/gadgetseed/README.md

                      CONTENTS
    ```

-## How to write and run software
+## How to write and run the software

-   Use OPENOCD and GDB to write the software you build to your hardware.
+   Use OPENOCD and GDB to write the built software to the hardware.
-   Use the serial terminal to use the debug console.
+   Use a serial terminal to use the debug console.
    The following example uses terminals for OPENOCD and GDB and serial terminals.

-1. Start OPENOCD
+1. Launching Openocd

-   Open the terminal for OPENOCD and run the following command to match the hardware:
+   Open the terminal for OPENOCD and run the following command to fit your hardware:

    ### 32F7xxxDISCOVERY